PerchSecurity/PerchLabs/README.md

 <p><img src="https://github.com/PerchSecurity/PerchLabs/blob/main/images/CRU-main-tagline.png" width="250">
 </p>
 <h1> ConnectWise Cyber Research Unit Threat Feeds</h1>
 <p>This repository contains lists of threat intelligence discovered by the CRU using our internal sandbox built on top of the Perch platform or found while threat hunting.
-This is data that the CRU has been collecting for years and using internally at ConnectWise for threat hunting and threat analysis assistance.</p>
+This data is threat intelligence the CRU has been collecting for years and using internally at ConnectWise for threat hunting and threat analysis assistance.
+We check intelligence data daily against our customer's network data to find new threats and filter out false positives.
+This feed is updated daily.</p>
 <br />
 <br />
 <h2>Mozi Tracker</h2>